carbon-language/carbon-lang/docs/design/values.md

 #### Deferred initialization from values and references

-Carbon also makes the evaluation of returning function calls and return statements are tightly linked in order to enable more efficiency improvements.
+Carbon also makes the evaluation of returning function calls and return statements tightly linked in order to enable more efficiency improvements.
-It allows the actual initialization performed by the `return` statement with its expression can be deferred from within the body of the function to the caller initializer expression if it can simply propagate a value or reference expression to the caller that is guaranteed to be alive and available to the caller.
+It allows the actual initialization performed by the `return` statement with its expression to be deferred from within the body of the function to the caller initializer expression if it can simply propagate a value or reference expression to the caller that is guaranteed to be alive and available to the caller.